Compensation

 • Coordinating the one-time payment in Workday.

-• Collecting the full amount of the incentive payment should an employee trigger repayment obligations outlined above or, for project-based recruitment incentives, removing future payments entered if deliverables are not met.
+• Collecting the full amount of the incentive payment should an employee trigger the repayment obligations outlined above or, for project-based recruitment incentives, removing future payments entered if deliverables are not met.

 • At the medical centers, Workforce Management Systems facilitates completing department responsibilities.